Migration from Canada to Kentucky by 1870

 - Samuel and Anny Dupee were born in Canada and in 1870 lived in Henderson, KY.
 Samuel was born around 1835, he was a laborer, and Anny was born around 1840, both could read and write.

-- The W. H. and Margaret Johnson family had returned to Kentucky; both parents were Kentucky natives.
+- The W. H. and Margaret Johnson family returned to Kentucky; they were parents who were Kentucky natives.
 The family lived in Louisville, where Mr. Johnson was a store porter.
 Their son Henry was born in 1857 in Canada; daughter Almyra was born in 1861 in Michigan; and the last three children were born in Kentucky.

 - Mariola McRanny, born in 1840 in Kentucky, lived in Louisville with her daughter Capitola, who was born in 1866 in Canada.
 They lived with several other family members.

 - Abraham Miller, a barber in Louisville, was born in 1827 in Kentucky.
 His wife Harriet was born in 1845 in Canada.
 One of their sons was born in Indiana and the other was born in Kentucky.

 - Jackson Morum was born in 1845 in Canada; he was a hotel waiter in Hopkinsville.